ISDN SWITCH OFF

 In 2015, BT announced that they would be turning off their PSTN (Public Switch Telephone Network) and ISDN (Integrated Service Digital Network) by 2025.
 However, this deadline has now been pushed back to 2027.

-So, if PSTN and ISDN are getting switched off, what's coming in to replace them?
+So, after the ISDN switch off, what's coming in to replace them?

 The replacement for both systems is VoIP – Voice Over Internet Protocol.
 VoIP enables voice calls to be made over an internet connection.
 This means that voice calls can be made over a range of different devices.
 The VoIP system requires a broadband connection; this can be through a cable modem, a DSL or a local area network.